-- 1. Consider the Genealogy database and develop queries to obtain:

-- a. the father of Peter Chan.

-- b. the mother of Peter Chan.

-- c. the father and mother of Peter Chan.

-- d. the children of Peter Chan.

-- e. the grandchildren of Peter Chan.

-- 2. Consider the Orders database and the Employee table.

-- a.
-Write a query to list the employee who does not report to anyone.
+- 1. Consider the Genealogy database and develop queries to obtain: - a. the father of Peter Chan. - b. the mother of Peter Chan. - c. the father and mother of Peter Chan. - d. the children of Peter Chan. - 2.
+Consider the Orders database and the Employee table. - a.
+Write a query to list the employee who does not report to anyone. - b.

-- b.
 Write a query to list each employee and the number of employees they supervise.